Business Development Manager Essential Information

-Business Development Manager: Job Description and Requirements
+Business Development Director Job Description

 A day in the life of a business development manager might include tasks like:

 - Writing proposals and specifications